 About the Reimbursement

 This is a reimbursement of up to $225 per calendar year for expenses limited to fitness facility and/or exercise class fees (includes classes via apps, online/streaming, and DVDs).

-All active benefits eligible employees who elected the Fitness Reimbursement Benefit as their wellness program option during Open Enrollment, or as a new hire.
-If this option was selected by the employee, a spouse who is enrolled on the employee's Dartmouth-sponsored medical plan can also share this benefit (a total of $225 per calendar year per family is available (family only includes spouses)).
+Active benefits eligible employees only have access to the Fitness Reimbursement Benefit if it was elected as their wellness benefit during Open Enrollment, or as a new hire.
+If this option was elected by the employee, a spouse who is enrolled on the employee's Dartmouth-sponsored medical plan can also share this benefit (a total of $225 per calendar year per family is available; family only includes eligible spouse).

 Eligible and Ineligible Expenses

 - Fitness Facility Fees - full-service brick and mortar facilities with cardiovascular and strength training equipment

 - Exercise Class Fees -- brick and mortar in-person, online* and DVD exercise classes that are led by an instructor